Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation: Jeans Analysis

 In this study, we conduct a Jeans analysis to derive the DM density profile of Ursa Major III.
 The dynamics of a stellar system under the influence of a gravitational field are governed by the Jeans equation, which is derived from the collisionless Boltzmann equation.
 Assuming spherical symmetry, a steady-state system, and negligible rotational support, the second-order Jeans equation is simplified to ~\cite{Courteau:2013cjm}

 where $G$ denotes the gravitational constant, $\nu(r)$ represents the three-dimensional stellar number density, $\sigma_r^2$ is the radial velocity dispersion of stars in dSphs, $M(r)$ is the enclose mass given by $M(r)=4\pi\int_0^r\rho_{DM}(s)s^2ds$, and $\beta_{ani}(r)=1-\sigma_\theta^2/\sigma_r^2$ denotes the stellar velocity anisotropy, which depends on the ratio of tangential to radial velocity dispersions.
-In our MCMC analysis, $\beta_{ani}$ is treated as a free parameter.
 The utilization of the DM mass density $\rho_{DM}$ in the enclose mass, instead of the total mass density profile, is motivated by the minor contribution of the stellar component in comparison to the DM halo.

 The solution to the above Jeans equation can be expressed as

 where $A(r) \equiv A_{r_1}\exp[\int_{r_1}^r\frac{2}{t}\beta_{ani}(t)dt]$.
 Here the mute parameter $r_1$ only results in a normalization factor that cancels out in Eq. \ref{eq:zy2} ~\cite{Bonnivard:2014kza}.
 Note that only the two-dimensional projected stellar number density and the line-of-sight velocity dispersion commonly provided by astrophysical observations.
 Consequently, the Jeans equation must be adapted to account for these two-dimensional observations, leading to a solution given by